Burn Care for Traumatic Burn Injuries

 - There is better treatment of inhalation (lung) injuries so that there is less fluid on the lungs and a lesser risk of pneumonia

 - There are better skin substitutes

-This is the medical doctor that performs the various skin grafts or amputations needed to treat the burn patient.
-He or she provides leadership and guidance to the rest of the team and is ultimately responsible for signing off on all orders in the patient’s medical record.Nurses.
+- Burn Surgeon - This medical doctor performs the skin grafts or amputations needed to treat the burn patient.
+They provide leadership and guidance to the rest of the team and are ultimately responsible for signing off on all patient medical records orders.

-They provide pain comfort to burn patients and facilitate the surgery by providing proper anesthesia and pain control.
-They may often be contacted to provide pain control for often painful dressing changes and things like the removal of staples.Respiratory Therapists
+- Anesthesiologists - They provide pain comfort to burn patients and facilitate surgery by providing proper anesthesia and pain control.
+They may often be contacted to provide pain control for painful dressing changes and things like staples removal.

-The family is an important part of the burn care team, aiding in communication between the patient and the staff and helping to make decisions regarding their loved one’s care.
+- Family - The family is an essential part of the burn care team, aiding in communication between the patient and the staff and making decisions regarding their loved one's care.